Praful932/blog/_posts/2023-1-8-blog-2-pre-commit-hooks.md

 **Note** : You will need `pylint` already installed since `repo : local` & `language : system` are defined.

-## In this article
+## In this article ☕️

 - You understood why pre-commit is useful
 - How a pre-commit config file is structured
 - You looked at various hooks(black, pyupgrade and pylint) and how they can be used to tidy up your code.

 I hope this article was useful, for any doubts, do comment below.
-Find the snippets of this blog and the config file that I generally use here : )
+Find the snippets of this blog and the config file that I generally use [here](https://github.com/Praful932/blog/tree/main/blog-artifacts/blog-2-pre-commit-hooks) : )

 ## References
 - [pre-commit Documentation](https://pre-commit.com/)